 Databricks is a unified, open analytics platform for building, deploying, sharing, and maintaining enterprise-grade data, analytics, and AI solutions at scale.
-The Databricks Lakehouse Platform integrates with cloud storage and security in your cloud account, and manages and deploys cloud infrastructure on your behalf.
+The Databricks Data Intelligence Platform integrates with cloud storage and security in your cloud account, and manages and deploys cloud infrastructure on your behalf.

 The Databricks workspace provides a unified interface and tools for most data tasks, including:

 Data processing workflows scheduling and management

 Managing security, governance, high availability, and disaster recovery

 Machine learning (ML) modeling, tracking, and model serving

 Databricks has a strong commitment to the open source community.
 Databricks manages updates of open source integrations in the Databricks Runtime releases.
 The following technologies are open source projects founded by Databricks employees:

 Databricks maintains a number of proprietary tools that integrate and expand these technologies to add optimized performance and ease of use, such as the following:

 In addition to the workspace UI, you can interact with Databricks programmatically with the following tools: